agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 I have seen before in either DS or DE.
 DS is also supposed to good connections.
-But I will say this, if MC's are the top performers, if tom dick and harry can become DS's, if MC's earn more than DS's, if MC's connections are highly talked about by 80k hours, if you know and work with your peers who are brilliant,
+But I will say this, if MC's are the top performers, if tom dick and harry can become DS's, if MC's earn more than DS's, if MC's connections are highly talked about by 80k-hours, if you know and work with your peers who are brilliant,

 OK I will settle with an 8 considering DS is at 5. <!-- I am afraid it -->